 1. Who are ‘we’?

 When we refer to ‘we’ (or ‘our’ or ‘us’), that means Art of Living Reigate Limited and all its wholly owned subsidiaries.
 Our headquarters are in Reigate and we have branches in Banstead, Cobham and Reigate.
-Address details for all Art of Living offices are available on our Contact us page.
+Address details for all Art of Living Cookshop branches are available here.

 We are a leading retailer of high quality cookware products since 1972.
 Much more than 'just' a cookshop, we offer expert staff, cooking classes & courses and exceptional customer service.
 We are also a prominent internet retailer of many of the leading brands in cookware.